kumilange/kumilange/README.md

 ### 💬 About Me

 I'm a Colorado-based software engineer experienced in space, fintech, and design.
-I am `detail-oriented` and specialize in building high-performance UIs for large datasets such as `geospatial data`.
-I'm passionate about creating products that drive `positive social impact`.
+I am detail-oriented and specialize in building high-performance UIs for large datasets such as geospatial data.
+I'm passionate about creating products that drive positive social impact.

 ---